Published: February 2021

-- The next disbursement of sponsor donations to the basic schools in Jamaica is planned for March 2021, so please send in your Adopt-A-School Donations no later than March 15, 2021 as I know the schools need and appreciate your support.Lastly, PACE is saddened by the loss of two of our long time Adopt-A-School sponsors Albert Williams and Diana Masny and send our sincere condolences to their family and wishing them peace and comfort during this difficult time.
+- The next disbursement of sponsor donations to the basic schools in Jamaica is planned for March 2021, so please send in your Adopt-A-School Donations no later than March 15, 2021 as I know the schools need and appreciate your support.Lastly, PACE is saddened by the loss of two of our long time Adopt-A-School sponsors Albert Williams and Diana Masny and we send our sincere condolences to their families and wishing them peace and comfort during this difficult time.

 Under the Auspices of

 High Commissioner for Jamaica to Canada